 The community receives feedback on the issues through periodic updates on Facebook and the installation newspaper.

-- Developed first policy for the Better Opportunities for Single Soldiers (BOSS) Program
+• Developed the first policy for the Better Opportunities for Single Soldiers (BOSS) Program

 Army Volunteer Corps Mission Statement